UWDIRECT/UWDIRECT.github.io/grading.md

 ## Homework grading

-There will be about 6 homeworks, each worth about 5% of the final grade.
+There will be about 4 homeworks;
 The homeworks will be assigned in the first part of the course and students will submit their homework using GitHub. **You must have created a GitHub account before class starts.**
 To receive full credit, homework must be posted by midnight Pacific Time on the due date.
 Due to the holiday schedule in Winter quarter, homework may be assigned either on a Tuesday or a Thursday.
 The instructors and TAs will provide feedback via GitHub issues.
 You will have a week to respond to the feedback by a homework revision to make up any points not received on the first submission.
-If you choose to go this route, you will need to @mention the TA or instructor who first reviewed your homework.
+If you choose to go this route (and you should), you will need to @mention the TA or instructor who first reviewed your homework.
 Twenty percent will be deducted from homework received up to a week after its due date.
 No credit will be given for homework more than one week late (unless there is special permission from the instructors).
-~~All homework, including those with extensions, must be submitted no later than midnight March 9, 2018. ~~
+All homework, including those with extensions, must be submitted no later than midnight March 19, 2019.

 ## A Note about collaboration

 My expectation is that everything you type in a Python notebook is your own work.
 Any instances of "copy-paste" from the web or another person's notebook should be clearly cited.
 Of course you may look at examples but it is my strong preference that you refrain from copy-paste and type everything in.
 There is a learning reason for this, which I am happy to discuss in office hours or on slack.

-I will follow UW academic misconduct policy for any suspected instances of cheating on HW or projects.
+We will follow UW academic misconduct policy for any suspected instances of cheating on HW or projects.
 Any confirmed instance of cheating results in a zero on a HW assignment.
 Any 2nd confirmed instance of cheating results in a zero for the entire course grade.

 ## Class Participation